jasonsbeer/AmigaPCI/AmigaPCI Specification.md

 0|0|1|Configuration Type 1 Space Write
 -|1|1|Reserved

-### 2.0.2.3 PCI AUTOCONFIG Configuration Access
+### 2.2.3 PCI AUTOCONFIG Configuration Access

 During the AUTOCONFIG process, up to 21 AUTOCONFIG capable PCI device slots may be addressed by the Local PCI Bridge.
 During the configuration access, the Local PCI Bridge asserts **IDSEL** with one of 21 address bits, **A[31..11]**.
 Once the device has been configured, the device may only be accessed through its AUTOCONFIG assigned base address.

-Examples, assuming the PCI Local Bridge base address is $6000 0000:

 1) Applying address $0200 0000 will enable **IDSEL** of the card in slot 9.
 2) Applying address $8000 0000 will enable **IDSEL** of the card in slot 15.

-Table 2.0.2.3a.
+Table 2.2.3a.
 AUTOCONFIG Capable Slots.
 PCI Slot|Address Bit|Offset|Prometheus Compatable
 -|-|-|-
 0|AD[16]|$0001 0000|Yes